 England turn to Stokes early despite knee concerns

-England all-rounder Ben Stokes was brought on to bowl inside the first hour and a quarter on day two of the second Test against New Zealand at Hamilton – despite concerns over his left knee.
+England all-rounder Ben Stokes bowled five overs despite concerns over his left knee as New Zealand advanced to 248 for five at lunch on day two of the second Test at Hamilton.

-Stokes was restricted to just two expensive overs on the opening day after experiencing pain in his left knee, which he admitted he was managing during the first Test at Mount Maunganui.
+Stokes was in obvious discomfort in the only two overs he sent down on day one.

-He briefly bowled on the practice strip with heavy strapping on the area before play and, although it was thought he would have a fielding brief only at Seddon Park, Stokes was introduced into the attack.
+While he bowled on the practice strip with heavy strapping on his left leg before play on Saturday morning, it was thought he would be restricted to a fielding brief.

-With a four-match series against South Africa – which counts towards the World Test Championship – starting in less than four weeks, the move to bring Stokes on to bowl seemed fraught with risk.
+However, within an hour and a quarter of the morning session, Stokes was limbering up and came into the attack, bowling with some hostility in an economical spell of 5-3-3-0.

+The 28-year-old did not look to be in pain although the decision to risk his fitness here seemed peculiar, with the South Africa series which counts towards the World Test Championship looming.

 England took two wickets inside the first hour on Saturday, with play starting half an hour earlier at 10.30am local time (9.30pm GMT) and 98 overs scheduled because of the afternoon thunderstorm that curtailed day one.